 Top of Page

-10 18th Annual Hudson Valley Rail Trail WinterFest.
+14 Annual Hudson Valley Rail Trail WinterFest.
 Providing wonderful entertainment for the entire family.
 Twenty plus regional restaurants bring their best batches of chili to compete for the coveted “Best of Fest” People’s Choice Award in both the meat and vegetarian categories.
 The chili entries vary widely from mild to spicy.
 Children love the great number of free activities and games designed with them in mind.
 In addition, there is a wagon drawn hayride along the trail, marshmallows for toasting and roasted chestnuts for all to enjoy.
 On sale are hot dogs, hot beverages and more.
-Ccome on out and enjoy the day.
-Admission is $2 with children six and under free.
+Come on out and enjoy the day.
+Admission $2, children 6 and under free.
 Taste one chili for fifty cents or taste them all for $8.
-Hudson Valley Rail Trail Depot at 101 New Paltz Road, Highland; 11am-2pm; For more info call 1-781-640-0881 or www.hudsonvalleyrailtrail.net and visit us at www.facebook.com/hudsonvalley.railtrail for updates.
+Hudson Valley Rail Trail Depot at 101 New Paltz Road, Highland; 11am-2pm; For more info call 1-781-640-0881 or register at www.hudsonvalleyrailtrail.net and visit us at www.facebook.com/hudsonvalley.railtrail for updates.

 Top of Page